Maia-DAO/ecosystem-docs/versioned_docs/version-Hermes/overview/gauges/03-boost-aggregator.md

 ### Deployment Process

-To deploy the Boost Aggregator, you only need to specify the owner of the boost aggregator, which is typically yourself.
+To deploy the Boost Aggregator, you only need to specify the owner of the Boost Aggregator, which is typically yourself.
 The owner can be changed at any time, but only by the current owner.

 ### Customization Options